lagartoflojo/spine.jqmobile/README.md

 # Introduction
-Spine.jQMobile is a set of files that help you get going with a jQuery Mobile application using Spine.js.
+Spine.jQMobile is a set of files that help you integrate jQuery Mobile and Spine.js.

 # Setup
 Include ```jquery-mobile-options``` before including jQuery Mobile,